KipCollo/Java-Revision/javaEE/mail/Readme.md

 transmission.
 This byte stream is typically an aggregation of the Part attributes and the byte stream for its content.

-The Address Class
-The Address class represents email addresses.
+- `The Address Class`:- The Address class represents email addresses.
 The Address class is an abstract class.
 Subclasses provide implementation-specific semantics.

-The BodyPart Class
-The BodyPart class is an abstract class that implements the Part interface in order to define the attribute and content body definitions that Part declares.
+- `The BodyPart Class`:- The BodyPart class is an abstract class that implements the Part interface in order to define the attribute and content body definitions that Part declares.
 It does not declare attributes that set From, To, Subject, ReplyTo, or other address header fields, as a Message object does.
 A BodyPart object is intended to be inserted into a Multipart container, later accessed via a multipart message.

-The Multipart Class
-The Multipart class implements multipart messages.
+- `The Multipart Class`:- The Multipart class implements multipart messages.
 A multipart message is a Message object where the content-type specifier has been set to multipart.
 The Multipart class is a container class that contains objects of type Bodypart.
 A Bodypart object is an instantiation of the Part interface—it contains either a new Multipart container object, or a DataHandler object.

-Note that Multipart objects can be nested to any reasonable depth within a multipart message, in order to build an appropriate structure for data carried in DataHandler objects.
-Therefore, it is important to check the ContentType header for each BodyPart element stored within a Multipart container.
+Note that Multipart objects can be nested to any reasonable depth within a multipart message, in order to build an appropriate structure for data carried in DataHandler objects.Therefore, it is important to check the ContentType header for each BodyPart element stored within a Multipart container.
 The figure below illustrates a typical nested Multipart message.
 Typically, the client calls the getContentType method to get the content type of a message.
 If getContentType returns a MIME-type whose primary type is multipart, then the client calls getContent to get the Multipart container object.